The Voice (American TV series): Line-up of coaches

-Timeline of coaches
+Timeline

 Hosts

 Carson Daly has hosted the series since the inaugural season.
-Alison Haislip served as the original "backstage, online and social media correspondent" and was replaced by Christina Milian.
+Alison Haislip served as the original "backstage, online, and social media correspondent," and she was replaced by Christina Milian.
 Milian did not return for season five, at which point Daly assumed the duties as the social media correspondent.

 Coaches' advisors

-Battle round advisors are listed first; additional advisors and their roles are denoted by superscripts.
+Battles/Playoffs round advisors are listed first; additional advisors and their roles are denoted by superscripts.

 Coaches' teams

-These are each of the coaches teams throughout the seasons from the playoffs, to the finale.

 Series overview

 Warning: the following table presents a significant amount of different colors.

+Coaches' results

+Considering the final placement of the contestants who are members of their team (not the final placement of the coaches):

 Reception

 In 2016, a New York Times study of the 50 TV shows with the most Facebook Likes found that The Voice "is most popular in North Dakota and least popular in New York.
 It was behind only Duck Dynasty and Fast N' Loud in its correlation with Trump voters".